woleet/woleet-weblibs/README.md

     - `verified` on success
     - any `code` value returned by [woleet.receipt.verify](#receiptVerify) (see below).
     - any error code thrown by the [Hasher](#hashfile) object (see below).
-    - `target_hash_mismatch`: the receipt's target hash is not equal to `hash` parameter.
+    - `target_hash_mismatch`: the receipt's target hash is not equal to the file hash or to the `hash` parameter.
-    - `file_matched_but_anchor_not_yet_processed`: the file has a match in our database but is waiting to be anchored.
+    - `file_matched_but_anchor_not_yet_processed`: the file has a match in Woleet database but is waiting to be anchored.

 ### Verify a file (with a proof receipt)

 **`verify.DAB(file, receipt)`** or **`verify.DAB(hash, receipt)`**

 This function allows to verify any proof of existence receipt compatible with the Chainpoint 1.x format, or any proof of signature receipt compatible with the Chainpoint 1.x extension proposed by Woleet for signature anchoring.

+It first verifies the proof receipt, and then compare the provided hash (or the hash of the provided file) to the anchored or signed hash referred in the receipt.

 See example at [examples/verifyDAB.html](examples/verifyDAB.html)